Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: A Strategy to Determine the Origin of Near-Earth 244

-\item Two pulse coincidences: If \pu244 traces {\em both} \fe60 pulses, this would either (a) require that both supernovae produced {\em r}-process actinides, which would challenge the prevailing SN nucleosynthesis models, or that (b) the Local Bubble was seeded with recent {\em r}-process events whose radioisotopes were later delivered by the supernova blasts.
-This would point to a kilonova origin for {\em r}-process actindes.
+\item Two pulse coincidences: If \pu244 traces {\em both} \fe60 pulses, this would either (a) require that both SNe produced {\em r}-process actinides, which would challenge the prevailing SN nucleosynthesis models, or that (b) the Local Bubble was seeded with recent {\em r}-process events whose radioisotopes were later delivered by the SN blasts.
+This would point to a KN origin for {\em r}-process actinides.
 As we have shown, radioisotope ratios, $r/\pu244$, can distinguish these cases.

+High measured $r/\pu244$ ratios would indicate SN origins as in (a).
+This would be quite unexpected, as it would require that the Local Bubble harbored at least two {\em r}-process SNe, and these were among the nearest events, suggesting that SNe produce the {\em r}-process much more commonly than has been thought.
+The $\fe60/\pu244$ and $\i129:\hf182:\pu244$ ratios would probe the uniformity of the {\em r}-process synthesis in these two explosions.

-Lower $r/\pu244$ ratios would point to an kilonova scenario as in (a).
-The two supernovae could have different \fe60 yields, so the two $r/\fe60$ ratios could vary (although \cite{Wallner2021} find that \fe60/\pu244 is consistent with a constant ratio).
+Lower $r/\pu244$ ratios would point to a KN scenario as in (b).
+The two SNe could have different \fe60 yields, so the two $r/\fe60$ ratios could vary (although \cite{Wallner2021} find that \fe60/\pu244 is consistent with a constant ratio).
 But the common origin of the {\em r}-process species means that the ratios among the {\em r}-process species should be the same (within errors) for the two pulses.
-Thus consistency of the $\i129:\hf182:\pu244$ ratios would provide a check on this scenario.

-High measured $r/\pu244$ ratios would indicate supernova origins as in (b).
-This would be quite unexpected, as it would require that the Local Bubble harbored at least two {\em r}-process supernovae, and these were among the nearest events, suggesting that SNe produce the {\em r}-process much more commonly than has been thought.
-The $\fe60/\pu244$ and $\i129:\hf182:\pu244$ ratios would probe the uniformity of the {\em r}-process synthesis in these two explosions.
+Thus, consistency of the $\i129: \hf182:\pu244$ ratios would provide a check on this scenario.
+Note also that these ratios should be similar in the no-pulse scenario above, and here too we predict signals of \pu244 at earlier times prior to SN Mio 7 Myr ago; both of these are hallmarks of the KN origin.
+Thus, the difference in the {\em r}-process deposition history between the zero and two-pulse pictures would serve as a probe of transport of KN debris within the Local Bubble.